 At the other end of the spectrum are basements that, except for the upper foot or so, are fully underground.
 When you install a window in such a basement, you need to create a type of dug-out on the exterior.
 This dug-out is the window well.

 The window well is your opening to the outside world, bringing some measure of air and light to the basement.
-In some cases, window wells must be of specific dimensions in order to allow for egress in case of emergency.
+In some cases, window wells must be of specific dimensions to allow for egress in case of emergency.

 Why Uncovered Window Wells Are a Problem

-Window wells often start off in a good manner, with sturdy and solid dirt sides, but begin to deteriorate with the elements.
+Window wells often start in a good manner, with sturdy and solid dirt sides, but begin to deteriorate with the elements.
 Rain, snow, drainage, window, and human contact all contribute to the collapse of the window well sides.
 These sides eventually collapse onto your window.

 Dirt banked up onto your window eventually spells disaster.
 Dirt is a vehicle for termites and carpenter ants, both of which can burrow into your home's structure and destroy it.
 Dirt, too, acts as a conduit to invite tree roots and water into your house.